INTRODUCTION: REAL LAB, REAL EXPERIENCE

 Personal & Professional Development

-This module will provide an introduction to a range of skills that will develop the students in terms of their mathematical abilities, their communication (written and oral) skills, their analytical, design and critical thinking skills, and their innovation and entrepreneurial skills.
-Each of these key educational outcomes will be further developed through the other modules such that the Diplomates/Advanced Diplomates will be of value to the existing and emerging biomedical industries in Singapore and abroad.
+This module will provide an introduction to a range (written and oral) skills, their analytical, design and critical thinking skills, and their innovation and entrepreneurial skills.
+Each of these key educational outcomes will be further developed through the other modules such that the Diplomates / Advanced Diplomates will be of value to the existing and emerging biomedical industries in Singapore and abroad.

 Introductory Biomedical Science Specialisms